Video Tutorial

 traced = ivy.trace_graph(normalize) # traces to jax, due to ivy.set_backend

-The traced function can be executed in exactly the same manner as the non-traced function (in this case it will also trigger lazy graph tracing, see the Lazy vs Eager section for more details):
+The traced function can be executed in exactly the same manner as the non-traced function:

 [9]: